JabaKhizanishvili/JabaKhizanishvili/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Lavarel
+- 🛠️🌐 Full Stack Web Developer
-- 📫 How to reach me: @JKhizanishvili on Twitter
+- 📫 How to reach me: [@JKhizanishvili](https://www.linkedin.com/in/jaba-khizanishvili/)